Free City of Frankfurt: The End of the Free City

-After the break-up of the national assembly and the re-establishment of the Bundestag diplomacy in 1850, the democratic opposition continued to advocate their demands, despite the senate's restorative politics that were considerate of the German chieftains.
+After the break-up of the national assembly and the re-establishment of the German Confederation in 1850, the democratic opposition continued to advocate their demands, despite the senate's restorative politics that were considerate of the German princes.
 Nevertheless, the city's antiquated constitution was gradually reformed.
 In 1853, an electoral reform entitled the residents of the rural district to vote.
 By withdrawing the senators from courts and legislative meetings, the 1856 judicial and administrative reform established the separation of powers.
 Trials were henceforth held in public and verbal hearings and the elsewhere already common jury court was established.

 The Prussian ambassador, Otto von Bismarck represented the interests of Prussia at the German Bundestag in Frankfurt from 1851 to 1859.
 The liberality of the Frankfurt middle class and the freedom of the press were much to his dislike.
-On 14 April 1853 he wrote to the minister of Manteuffel: "Regarding the democratic spirit and turmoils within the population of the city and its neighbouring regions...
+On 14 April 1853 he wrote to the Prussian foreign minister Otto Theodor von Manteuffel: "Regarding the democratic spirit and turmoils within the population of the city and its neighbouring regions...
 I am sure that we will only be able to successfully face these threats by subjecting this particular part of Germany to a military dictatorship, without any consideration of judicial norms or the preservation of these."

 After years of conflict the remains of the medieval guild system finally disappeared in 1864.
 Economic freedom prevailed and even the last restrictions on the rights of Jewish citizens were abolished.
 In June 1866, right before losing its status as a free city, a direct majority voting system for all citizens was introduced to the legislative branch, instead of the previous electoral procedure which had been arranged according to profession.
 This new system still presumed citizenship, which meant having at least 5000 guilder.
 This new election law, however, was never used before Prussian annexation.

 Because of the economic structure determined by trade and craft and because of the lack of economic freedom, there was no industrial proletariat in Frankfurt up until 1866.
-The first workers‘ association, founded in 1863, had only 67 members, of which 33 were tailors.
+The first workers' association, founded in 1863, had only 67 members, of which 33 were tailors.

-The Prussian-Austrian conflict was, by then, pushing Germany more and more towards war.
-Even the congress called by Austria, the Frankfurter Fürstentag, in August 1863 could not come up with a solution because of the Prussian boycott.
-As a result of the summit's failure, the Frankfurt public, which had long been sympathizing with Austria, was set completely against Prussia.
+The Austro-Prussian rivalry was, by then, pushing Germany more and more towards war.
+Even the congress called by Austria, the Frankfurter Fürstentag, in August 1863 could not come up with a solution because of a Prussian boycott.
+As a result of the summit's failure, the Frankfurt public, which had long sympathised with Austria, was set completely against Prussia.
 The liberal Frankfurt Press was also predominantly anti-Prussian, especially the Frankfurt Ober-Postamts-Zeitung, founded in 1617, the Journal de Francfort, published in French, and the Handelszeitung, established in 1856.
 In the satirical magazine Frankfurt Lantern, first published in 1860, editor Friedrich Stoltze criticized Bismarck's policy in increasingly harsh commentaries and caricatures.
-This led to Prussia having a warrant out for Stoltze's arrest so that he was not able to leave his home town.
+This led to Prussia issuing a warrant for Stoltze's arrest so that he was not able to leave his home town.